salilab/imp_spatiotemporal_tutorial/doc/snapshot.md

 Modeling of snapshots {#snapshots}
 ====================================

-Here, we describe the second modeling problem in our composite workflow, how to build models of static snapshots using IMP.
+Here, we describe the second modeling problem in our composite workflow, how to build models of static snapshot models using IMP.
 We note that this process is similar to previous tutorials of [actin](https://integrativemodeling.org/tutorials/actin/) and [RNA PolII](https://integrativemodeling.org/tutorials/rnapolii_stalk/).

-# Snapshot modeling step 1: gather information {#snapshots1}
+# Snapshot modeling step 1: gathering of information {#snapshots1}

 We begin snapshot modeling with the first step of integrative modeling, gathering information.
 Snapshot modeling utilizes structural information about the complex.
 In this case, we utilize heterogeneity models, the X-ray crystal structure of the fully assembled Bmi1/Ring1b-UbcH5c complex from the protein data bank (PDB), synthetically generated electron tomography (ET) density maps during the assembly process, and physical theories.